dsl-logo

 Home lending in Australia is heavily concentrated around the 'big four' banks.
 In fact, the combined value of home loans with the major banks is around three times that of all other banks in Australia combined.

-For borrowers who refinance their home loan, nearly two-thirds do so with a different lender.
+For borrowers who refinance their home loan, around 62% do so with a different lender.
 And more than 70% of all home loans are taken out with the help of a mortgage broker, according to the Mortgage & Finance Association of Australia.

 Mortgage borrowing in Australia by loan type and location

-Monthly home lending has fallen significantly from the highs of late 2021 and early 2022.
-But compared to a year ago, current overall lending is up by around 13% overall, driven largely by investment lending.
+Monthly home lending has is still below the highs of late 2021 and early 2022.
+But compared to a year ago, current overall lending is up by around 18.9% overall, driven by both growing owner-occupier (+13.1%) and investor (+29.5%) lending.

 “Investors in this country have a capital growth strategy and I think they're anticipating growth off the back of a potential cash rate reduction.”